-The mass release of juvenile hatchery-produced individuals, of commercial species, into the wild commonly has one or more of three main purposes: restocking, stock enhancement or ranching.
-The practice has been applied to aquatic, as well as, terrestrial species and is commonly used to address the depletion of exploited marine species (Bell et al., 2008).
+The mass release of juvenile hatchery-produced individuals, of commercial species, into the wild commonly has one or more of three main purposes: restocking, stock enhancement, or ranching.
+The practice has been applied to aquatic, as well as, terrestrial species and is commonly used to address the depletion of exploited marine species (Bell et al. 2008).
 The primary objective of restocking programs is to re-establish locally extinct or nearly extinct species using nonlocal or captive broodstock.
-On the other hand, when wild populations of marine species are declining but not extinct, owing to overfishing or degradation of environmental conditions, the mass release of cultivated individuals aims at increasing population size (sea ranching) and/or improving wild recruitment (stock enhancement).
+On the other hand, when wild populations of marine species are declining but not extinct, due to overfishing or degradation of environmental conditions, the mass release of cultivated individuals aims at increasing population size (sea-ranching) and/or improving wild recruitment (stock enhancement).

 Restocking and stock enhancement programs raise numerous questions related to their efficiency in terms of local recruitment and their eventual impact on the genetic diversity of the resulting population.
-First, the fitness of cultured versus wild individuals might differ because of unintentional domestication (Araki and Schmid, 2010) or poor adaptation to local environmental conditions (for example, Waal et al., 2013).
-Second, the effective population size (Ne) of cultured stocks is commonly much lower than wild stocks, potentially leading to a depletion of the local genetic variability due to strong genetic drift.
-This is particularly the case in marine bivalves, where very high fecundities associated with high variance in reproductive success lead to small Ne in cultured populations (Boudry et al., 2002; Appleyard and Ward, 2006; Lallias et al., 2010b).
+First, the fitness of cultured versus wild individuals might differ due to unintentional domestication (Araki & Schmid, 2010) or poor adaptation to local environmental conditions (e.g. Waal et al. 2013).
+Secondly, the effective population size (Ne) of cultured stocks is commonly much lower than wild stocks, potentially leading to a depletion of the local genetic variability due to strong genetic drift.
+This is particularly the case in marine bivalves, where very high fecundities associated with high variance in reproductive success lead to small Ne in cultured populations (Boudry et al. 2002, Appleyard & Ward 2006, Lallias et al. 2010b).
 As a consequence, enhancing wild populations with hatchery-born individuals can induce a reduction of their effective population size.
-This phenomenon is known as the Ryman-Laikre effect, which corresponds to the consequence of mixing populations with different effective population sizes (Ryman and Laikre, 1991; Ryman et al., 1995).
-This effect has been documented in a wide range of species (Utter and Epifanio, 2002) but has appeared to be minimal in bivalve mollusks in light of their population biology (Gaffney, 2006).
+This phenomenon is known as the Ryman-Laikre effect, which corresponds to the consequence of mixing populations with different effective population sizes (Ryman & Laikre 1991, Ryman et al. 1995).
+This effect has been documented in a wide range of species (Utter & Epiphanio, 2002) but has appeared to be minimal in bivalve mollusks in light of their population biology (Gaffney, 2006).
 The risk of significantly reducing the effective population size of an enhanced population due to a Ryman-Laikre effect strongly increases as the ratio between the number of seeded individuals and the census size of the recipient population increases, and depends on the respective effective population sizes (Gaffney, 2006).
-A similar effect of highly variable reproductive success, called the Hedgecock effect
+A similar effect of highly variable reproductive success, called the Hedgecock effect or sweepstake reproductive success, has been documented in natural populations of bivalves in some locations, (Hedgecock & Pudovkin, 2011).